Java-djr1-IntroI/Assign05TClock/README.md

 Time can be displayed in standard time using a <b>12-hour am-pm clock</b>
 or in military time using a <b>24-hour military clock</b>.
-You are to implement a clock that is capably of displaying time using either format.
+You are to implement a clock that is capable of displaying time using either format.
 A nice table showing both formats can be found at
 <a href="https://www.ontheclock.com/convert-military-24-hour-time.aspx">
 Standard vs Military Time</a>